dmitrievpa/stuff/README.md

 # stuff
-Sundries code from work and courses
+Sundry code from work and courses